ianlcurtis/github-copilotwith/README.md

 # GitHub Copilot Use Case Solutions
-A library of use case archetypes and GHCP solutions.
+A library of use case archetypes, GHCP solutions, and GHCP advice and best practice.

 ## Initial project setup
 ### Copilot-instructions.md